Using Codesys soft PLC#

 We run the Codesys (“COntroller DEvelopment SYStem”) runtime on a Raspberry Pi, and the setup is done using a Windows-based software (Codesys Development System).
 Your Windows laptop is used to make changes to the PLC (IO-controller) settings, but it does not act as an IO-controller.

-Download and installation of Codesys Development System on a Windows PC#
+Downloading and installing Codesys Development System on a Windows PC#

 Restart the program after the installation.

-Scan network to find Raspberry Pi, and install the Codesys runtime onto it#
+Scanning the network to find your PLC Raspberry Pi, and installing the Codesys runtime onto it#

 Make sure your Windows machine and the Raspberry Pi are connected to the same local network.